Bring a Photo to the Hospital

 The threesome headed home, and her mother was glad to be back in her own house and her kitchen.
 A few days later Jennifer came over and helped her mother set up an online account with the hospital so that she could download her medical record.
 They downloaded it and printed a copy.
 That’s when the trouble started.
 As Jennifer and Mary read it they saw something that both angered and terrified her.
 The DNR order, the “No Not Resuscitate” order, was still in the record as valid.
 It appeared that it had never been taken off her record.
 If her mother had had a stroke or something in the hospital they would have let her die!
 Jennifer, Mary, and Jim were furious.

 Trying to Hold the Hospital Accountable

-Sheila had her mother call the hospital to demand the DNR be taken out of her record.
+Jennifer had her mother call the hospital to demand the DNR be taken out of her record.
 From the printed record it appeared that an ED doc had put the DNR order in the chart.
 No one had ever removed it.
 No one had removed it despite her mother making it clear to the admitting nurse on the floor that she DID want to be resuscitated in case of some medical event.
 The phone robo-triage got her to the ward where she had been a patient.
 They said she had to talk to the ED people since the doc there had put the DNR order in the chart.
 The ED staff said she had to talk to Medical Records, and transferred her call.
-Medical record said she could not change a DNR order over the phone.
+Medical records said she could not change a DNR order over the phone.
 She had to come to the hospital and talk with someone.